egreiner/IegTools.Sequencer/README.md

-## Descriptors

-Internally the Framework is working with Descriptors (you can write your own customized descriptor).
-The Descriptors describe what they are supposed to do within the sequence.

-There are three default descriptor:
-- The StateTransitionDescriptor
-- The ForceStateDescriptor
-- The StateActionDescriptor

 ## Validation

-The sequence will be validated on build.
+The sequence will be validated when build.
+        _sequence = builder.Build();

 Validation Rules:

 - InitialState must be defined
 - The InitialState must have an counterpart in a StateTransition
 - The Sequence must have at least two steps
-- Each 'NextStep' must have a counterpart StateTransition with an 'CurrentState'
+- Each 'NextStep' must have a counterpart StateTransition with an matching 'CurrentState'
+- Each 'CurrentState' must have a counterpart StateTransition with an matching 'NextStep' or ForceState

-Validation could be disabled completely with:
+Validation could be disabled completely:
  ```C#
  builder.DisableValidation()
  ```